 Questions about a specific application submitted by a property owner/manager through Virginia Housing can be sent to RentRelief@VirginiaHousing.com.

 Questions about a specific application submitted by a tenant through the Support Center can be directed to (703) 962-1884 from Monday through Friday, 8:30 a.m to 5:30 p.m or by emailing email@example.com.

 What if a landlord wants to evict a tenant for non-payment?

-Per the current law [Chapter 56, Item 4-14], landlords and tenants are required to cooperate with each other in matters regarding nonpayment of rent.
-If you feel like this isn’t happening, you should contact an attorney to learn more about your legal rights.
-There is currently a national moratorium on eviction for non-payment of rent.
+Until July 31, 2021 Virginia law [Chapter 56, Item 4-14], requires landlords to cooperate with the tenant in applying for RRP assistance for nonpayment of rent.
+If you feel like this is not happening, you should contact an attorney to learn more about your legal rights.
+There is a national moratorium on eviction for non-payment of rent in place until July 31, 2021.
 Please contact an attorney for additional information on how this may impact you.

 What if a landlord has a tenant who is eligible, but the tenant will not cooperate to provide required signatures/documents?